-Any trace information provided by the service is placed in the Windows NT Event Viewer with the title IRService.
-To enable tracing information, add the desired trace configuration property (i.e., one of the ooc.orb.trace properties) to the hkey_local_machine NT registry key with a REG_SZ value of at least 1.
+Any trace information provided by the service is placed in the Windows Event Viewer with the title IRService.
+To enable tracing information, add the desired trace configuration property (that is, one of the ooc.orb.trace properties) to the HKEY_LOCAL_MACHINE NT registry key with a REG_SZ value of at least 1.

-In addition to the standard configuration properties described in Chapter 3, the Orbacus Interface Repository also supports the following properties:
+In addition to the standard configuration properties described in Chapter 4, the Orbacus Interface Repository also supports the following properties:

-ooc.ifr.options=OPTS Allows command-line options to be passed to the Windows NT Native service at start-up.
-Note that absolute pathnames should be used when specifying include directives, IDL files, etc. ooc.ifr.endpoint=ENDPOINT Specifies the endpoint configuration for the service.
+ooc.ifr.options=OPTS Allows command-line options to be passed to the Windows Native service at start-up.
+Note that absolute path names should be used when specifying include directives, IDL files, etc. ooc.ifr.endpoint=ENDPOINT Specifies the endpoint configuration for the service.
 Note that this property is only used if the ooc.orb.oa.endpoint property is not set.